|

-GIS In Ecology
+Welcome to GIS in Ecology

 The would-be ecological GIS user is faced with a whole new set of unfamiliar and confusing jargon, making it difficult to know where to start.
 This difficulty is further amplified by the fact that most training, instruction and advice currently available has been developed to teach the GIS skills required by geographers rather than ecologists.
 Many ecologists are put off by these difficulties and abandon their attempts to use GIS in their research.